Discrete time ruin probability with Parisian delay

 where

-and $\P_{u}(T_{0}\geq t)$ and $\P_{u}(T_{0}=s,-R_{T_{0}}=z)$ are given in Facts \ref{classic_ruin} and \ref{Loisel}, respectively. \end{Thm} \proof The statement for $t \leq \zeta+1$ is obvious.
-For $t\geq \zeta+2$ the Parisian ruin will occur after time $t$ if and only if one of two separate scenarios will happen.
-In the first one the classical ruin time $T_0$ will happen after time $t-\zeta$.
-In the second scenario we can decompose possible trajectory that will go below zero into two parts: one up to recovery time and one after it.
-Precisely, the first piece of this trajectory at the moment of classical ruin time $T_0\in\{1,\ldots, t-\zeta-1\}$ has the undershoot of $0$ of size, say, $-z<0$ and then it continues to level $1$.
-This excursion from $-z$ must have length $\omega <\zeta$.
-Otherwise we will have Parisian ruin before time $t$.
-The second part of the above mentioned trajectory starts at $1$ and avoids Parisian ruin over the left period of time up to $t$, namely $t-\omega-s$.
-This observation and the strong Markov property will produce formula (\ref{finite}).
-Equality (\ref{Kendall}) follows from Kendall's identity for a random walk having property that it can jump over previous maxima by $1$ (see \cite[eq.
+and probabilities $\P_{u}(\tau^0\geq t)$, $\P_{u}(\tau^0=s,-R_{\tau^0}=z)$ are given in Lemmas \ref{classic_ruin} and \ref{Loisel}, respectively. \end{Thm} \proof The statement for $t \leq d+1$ is obvious.
+For $t\geq d+2$ the Parisian ruin occurs after time $t$ if and only if one of the following two separate scenarios happen.
+In the first one, the classical ruin time $\tau^0$ happens after time $t-d$.
+In the second scenario, we can decompose possible trajectory that drops below zero into two parts.
+The first part runs until the first time it hits $1$.
+The second one runs after this time.
+Precisely, the first piece of this trajectory crosses level $0$ at ruin time $\tau^0\in\{1,\ldots, t-d-1\}$ and it has the undershoot of size $-z\leq 0$.
+Later it returns to level $1$.
+This excursion from $-z$ must have length $\omega \leq d$, otherwise we will have Parisian ruin before time $t$.
+The second part of the above mentioned trajectory starts at $1$ and avoids Parisian ruin over $t-\omega-s$.
+This observation and the strong Markov property imply formula (\ref{finite}).
+Equality (\ref{Kendall}) follows from Kendall's identity for a random walk (see Alili et al. \cite{alilietal}, Bertion \cite[Cor.
+VII.3]{bertbook} and Feller \cite[eq.
 (9.3), p.
-424]{Feller}, \cite{alilietal} and \cite[Cor.
-VII.3]{bertbook}). \exit \begin{Rem} To compute probability given in (\ref{finite}) for $u\geq 2$ we start from counting $\P_1(\tau^{\zeta}\geq t)$ using the algorithm given in Theorem \ref{ThmMain} for $u=1$. \end{Rem}
+424]{Feller}). \exit \begin{Rem}\rm To compute probability given in (\ref{finite}) for $u\geq 2$ we start from counting $\P_1(\tau^{d}\geq t)$ using the algorithm given in Theorem \ref{ThmMain} for $u=1$. \end{Rem}